Overview of Amica Home Insurance

 Pros and Cons of Amica Home Insurance

 - Amica was the award recipient in the 2016 J.D.
-Power Homeowners Insurance. customer satisfaction study, rating five out of five in every category.
+Power Homeowners Insurance customer satisfaction study, rating five out of five in every category.
 It has ranked highest in the homeowners insurance segment for 15 consecutive years.

 - The online quote tool is more streamlined than those offered by other home insurance company websites and offers a detailed level of customization as you build your home quote, including options for very high liability limits.

 - Amica also offers auto and life insurance, as well as specialty lines such as small business, motorcycle, and watercraft, allowing customers to keep several insurance policies within one company.

 - In most areas of the country, Amica offers its customers assistance in finding qualified contractors to perform repairs.

 - The online quote tool makes you choose your own replacement value rather than calculating it for you, which some users may find difficult to calculate.

 - You are required to enter the architectural style of your home, which some users may not know.
 In addition, certain types of structures—such as mobile homes—are not eligible, nor are farms or ranches.

 Amica Home Insurance Coverage